Updating for 2014

 Brain Injury Alliance (Connecticut)

 Cross-country bicycle tours raise funds for the James Miller MS Clinic in Charlottesville, VA.
-Three choices — TransAmerica, Pacific Coast and Northern Tier.
-Date: Tours begin late May and early June 2013.
+Four choices — Northern Tier, Southern Tier, TransAmerica and Tour Divide.
+Date: Tours begin late May and early June 2014.

 Camp Korey (Carnation, WA)